zfoo-project/zfoo-sdk-csharp-lua-unity-godot/README.md

 zfoo net sdk for unity and godot by C# and lua

 ```
-support C# in webgl browser

 support C# in .net framework

 support C# in unity C# Script

+support C# in unity webgl

 support zfoo lua in xlua
 ```